hmslima/sambahsacompletegrammar/sambahsa.md

 **The death of Louis –** id mohrt os Louis {id mo:rt os lU:is}

 **The house of Paul and Peter –** id dom om Paulo ed Peter

-    *“Ed” is the conjunction “and”, after I explain about conjunctions.*

 **The son of Julia –** is son as Julia {is son as jUlya}